Which Startup Funding Options Fit Your Stage and Growth Goals

 1. Pre-Seed Funding: Laying the Foundation

-Pre-seed funding is often the first step for startups, focusing on validating the initial idea and building a minimum viable product (MVP).
+Pre-seed funding is often the first step for startups, focusing on validating the initial idea and building a minimum viable product (MVP, a simple, working version of your product that lets users test core features).
 At this stage, funding typically comes from personal savings, friends, family, or angel investors.
 The average pre-seed raise is around $600,000, which is used to cover early operational costs and product development.

 Investors at this stage are primarily interested in the founding team’s vision and the potential of the idea.
 Demonstrating a clear problem-solution fit and a roadmap for product development can help secure this initial capital.